PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

     Task(recursive(pool, n+1)).step()
 ```

-If you run it long enough, you'll notice that using this little trick python
+If you run it long enough, you'll notice that using this little trick Python
 doesn't have any more stack limit.
 What's more, the execution does not provide
 any overhead when run.
 You should definitely check it if you don't believe me.

 There's still one more modification to our `Task` object I'd like to show you.
 So far this class can only process background tasks, but how to return something
 from that background task?
 Let's use `concurrent.futures.Future` object as a
 base class for our `Task`.
-To do it we need to do little python patching,
+To do it we need to do little Python patching,
 meaning we need to make `Task` class to be iterable to be used inside `yield from`
 statement: